AliSot2000/Duplicate-Image-Finder/README.md

 - `finished_cache_index` - Highest cache key which was removed from RAM because all paris within that cache were computed.
 - `start_dt` - Used to compute the `elapsed_seconds` once the second loop is done.
 Will be set by the `second_loop` function and cannot be overwritten.
+- `total` - Number of pairs to compare
+- `done` - Number of paris compared

 **INFO**: The reported `cache_index` in `Created Cache with key: ...` as well as `Pruning cache key: ...` is offset by one compared to the config.